Discover the West

 DATES & PROGRAMS:

-TO REGISTER: Register Now →
+TO REGISTER:

-A $500 per-person non-refundable deposit is due upon registration.
+A $500 per person non-refundable deposit is due upon registration.
 After registering, book your room directly through the Occidental Hotel.
 Questions?
 Contact

 LOCATION: Buffalo, Wyoming

-Visit Mountain Meadow Wool Mill to see every step of the operation, play with wool and choose yarn for your next project.
+Visit Mountain Meadow Wool Mill to see every step of the operation, play with wool, and choose yarn for your next project.

 Experience the Basque culture through museum tour and entertainment by local Basque dancers.